altocodenl/cell/readme.md

 - have one source of truth for every part of the dataspace and replicas for each of them, for backup purposes. but you can fragment it as much as you want.
 - If you don't want this, you can build a consensus algorithm on top of it and consider equivalences in paths (if X and Y are equal nodes, you can make random calls to X or Y).

+Vague but compelling: every change generates a new id.
+This can recompute the entire dataspace affected by it.
+This creates a snapshot.
+The latest versions are resolved lexically.

 ## The service

 TODO: everything :)